Data Protection Impact Assessments

 Can we use a template for every DPIA, or does each one need to be tailored?

 Templates can provide useful structure, but each DPIA must be genuinely tailored to the specific processing and context.
 A template that works for payroll processing will not adequately address the risks of a new AI system.
-We recommend templates as starting frameworks, not standard documents, and we always rewrite substantial sections to reflect the actual processing and actual risks in each case.
+Use a template as a starting point rather than a standard document, and rewrite the substantive sections to reflect the actual processing and the actual risks.

 What happens if we complete a DPIA and find that residual risk is high?